acm-uiuc/sigdave/_posts/2014-12-05-meeting-minutes.md

 First things first, DJ Roomba's lights are almost completely soldered.
 As such we've started to reboot active development on DJ Roomba in preparation for EOH.
-We've talked now about adding a food tray/party platter for holding snacks as well as an infrared sensor for following preconfigured paths.
+A food tray/party platter for holding snacks as well as an infrared sensor for following preconfigured paths have been discussed at future additions.

 ## Party Platter ##